AlexandreColauto/SolDustVacuum-SDK/README.md

 * Receive your rent of all accounts in a single address.
 * Close accounts of all wallets in a folder.

 Attention!
-To close a solana account, the account must be empty, so any remaning balance on the accounts will be burned on the closing procces.
-Use the tool with caution, any misuse can lead to lost of funds.
+To close a solana account, the account must be empty.
+Any remaning balance on the accounts will be burned on the closing proccess.
+Use the tool with caution, any missuse can lead to lost of funds.

-Sol Dust Vacuum charges a small percentage on each account closed (0.0003 SOL).
+The service is free.
+Sol Dust Vacuum only charges a small percentage on each account closed (0.0003 SOL).

 ## Quickstart